Below are some frequently asked questions, which new and current students may find helpful.

 What does the JCR do?

-The Junior Common Room (both a place and a term meaning all the undergraduate students in College) has a committee which represents the views and interests of undergraduates to the officers and decision-making bodies of the College, promotes the welfare of its members, and organizes social activities.
+The Junior Common Room (both a place and a term meaning all the undergraduate students in College) has a committee which represents the views and interests of undergraduates to the officers and decision-making bodies of the College, promotes the welfare of its members, and organises social activities.
 Find out more here.

 What does the Academic Office do, and when is it open?